rwuilbercq/Forest/README.md

 🌳**Forest** implements a simple **Forest Evolution Algorithm (FEA)**.
 The idea behind **Forest** is based on the seed dispersal mechanism employed by trees to colonise nearby and far away land areas.
 Seed dispersal is the movement or transport of seeds away from the parent tree.
 This implementation is a variant of the **Invasive Weed Algorithm** (see **ref. ➀**).

 This module is not implemented with **speed** in mind but, instead, it is a straightforward implementation of the underlying algorithm.
+If you have any suggestions for speed/feature improvements, please let me know!

 # Intuition